dhanuagnihotri/CodePath-TipCalculator/README.md

 CodePath TipCalculator project

 This is an iOS demo for TipCalculator App.
 The App calculate the tip amount based on a tip percentage and Bill Amount.
 Default tip % can be adjusted.
 Two color themes of dark blue and light blue are currently available.
 Ability to round off the total.

-App works in potrait and landscape mode.
+App works in portrait and landscape mode.

 Please email us using the support link at the Settings page to report any issues or for future features requests.